apache/nuttx/boards/arm/stm32/stm32f429i-disco/configs/fb/README.txt

 be permanently blended in the order (background -> overlay 0 -> overlay 1) and converted to a resulting video signal by the LTDC controller.
-That means each operation with a LTDC overlay (Overlay 0 and Overlay 1) via nuttx framebuffer interface will be visible immediatelly.
+That means each operation with a LTDC overlay (Overlay 0 and Overlay 1) via nuttx framebuffer interface will be visible immediately.
 Think about continuous blending between both overlays.